JEFF7712/solubility-predictor/README.md

 # Soluble: A GNN Solubility Predictor
-This project uses a Graph Neural Network (GNN) to treat molecules as graph structures rather than simple images or text strings.
+This project uses a Graph Neural Network (GNN) to treat molecules as graph structures and predict its solubility.

 <img width="2880" height="1800" alt="ss-2026-01-08-02-40-00" src="https://github.com/user-attachments/assets/6995f260-1354-40f4-9c67-26fab54a3a9d" />
 Try it out yourself: https://soluble.rupan.dev